zaunist/k/README.md

 ## Usage

 ```
-k is used to manage kubectl version.
+K is used to manage kubectl version.

 Usage:
   k [command]